What Place-Based Means to Us

 It’s a community-led institution, enabled by philanthropy and government, but not directed by them.

-With PLACE established, we now have an opportunity to take this work to a national level and to position Australia as a global leader in it.
+With PLACE established, we now have an opportunity to take this work to a national level and to position Australia as a global leader.
+But we need to address the challenge of how we sustain this work for the long term.

 I don’t want to look back in twenty years and say, “That was good for a while.
 Kids were thriving in Bourke, in Kempsey, in Arnhem Land… and then it faded.”

-Dusseldorp Forum is a co-investor in PLACE – Partnerships for Local Action and Community Empowerment in partnership with the Australia Government, Mindaroo Foundation, Paul Ramsay Foundation, The Bryan Foundation and the Ian Potter Foundation.
+Dusseldorp Forum is a co-investor in PLACE – Partnerships for Local Action and Community Empowerment in partnership with the Australian Government, Minderoo Foundation, Paul Ramsay Foundation, The Bryan Foundation, and the Ian Potter Foundation.